Ellnz/Tomb-of-The-Snow-Prince/CL_ToTSP.md

 - In the Hirstaang Forest, dozens of trees have been resized to add greater growth-variety to the forest.
 - More vertex painting and floating/clipping static fixes, as usually.
 - Bees and wild beehives have been added to the Hirstaang Forest and Isinfier Plains regions.
+-

+### Package Changes:
+- Added an alternative TD Integrations esp that adds spiders to Hirstaang Level lists (as the default esp no longer has spiders).
+- Cleared squirrel creatures, soundgen, ingredient and item level lists from TD integrations esps as these references have since been merged directly into Tamriel Data v8.